udexon/Homoiconism/Q23_Phos_Smashlet.md

 Should write the outcome of Phos, one line of code to learn and share, learn mathematics by one line of code, within first paragraph of article.

 Readers have no patience.

+### Mastering Computer Programming and Abstract Mathematics _One Line At A Time_ with Phos Stack Machine Shell Language (Smashlet)